🌽 Earth Church | Phase 2 | Pavilion

 Plant identification walk with Charlsie Shaver of Chickadee Natives

-Seeds of Resistance corn planting with Maury Johnson of the Ponca Tribe
+Seeds of Resistance corn distribution with Maury Johnson

 Cob mixing and construction using dried corn husks as fiber